kaoutaar/Stutter-enhancer/frontend/README.md

     docker run -d -p 5173:5173 --net deployment_ainet --name frontend frontend:<version>
     ```
     Ensure the `deployment_ainet` network exists or adjust as needed.
 The app will be accessible at `http://localhost:5173`.

+## Usage Flow

+1.  **Recording:**
+    * Click the microphone button to start recording.
+    * Use pause/resume buttons as needed.
+    * Click upload when finished.

+2.  **Processing:**
+    * The app sends the recording to the backend.
+    * A loading state is shown during processing.
+    * Transcribed text is displayed when ready.

+3.  **Text Correction (Optional):**
+    * Edit the transcribed text if needed.
+    * Click submit to send corrections for enhancement.
+4.   **Polling:**
+    * The UI enteres a processing state, until the backend returns an ehanced audio.

+5.  **Results:**
+    * View a side-by-side comparison of original and enhanced audio.
+    * Play either version with waveform visualization.
+    * Download either vanilla or enhanced audio files

 ## Key Features